Van Gogh in

-On 4 January 1876, Vincent was told he would lose his job in Paris with the art dealers Goupil & Cie as of 1 April.
+On 4 January 1876, Vincent heard that he had been dismissed from art dealership Goupil & Cie in Paris as of 1 April that year.
 Vincent decided to leave the art trade and enter the field of education.
 He applied for various posts in England but received few replies.

 On 14 April, the day before he was to leave Paris, he received a positive response.
 William Port Stokes (c.
-1832–1890) offered Vincent a position as an assistant teacher at his boys’ school in Ramsgate in exchange for room and board, but no salary.
+1832–1890) offered Vincent a position as an assistant teacher at his boys’ school in Ramsgate in exchange for room and board but without pay.
 Vincent was happy to have found a job and accepted the offer.
 He knew nothing about Ramsgate except that it was a seaside resort with 12,000 inhabitants.

 Ramsgate’s distinctive seaside atmosphere reminded Vincent of other coastal towns he knew, such as The Hague and Scheveningen.

 Although his new job took some getting used to, Vincent enjoyed working at the boys’ school.
 Life there was so pleasant and carefree that it worried him: